Adventures in Quilting:

 These mini retreats are offered through QuiltersB to promote the idea that we can all sew together and be motivation for each other.

-Click here to register for all three days.
+Click here to register for any of these mini retreat/Christmas Workshops.

 Overwhelmed quilters need uninterrupted sewing time for unfinished projects, Christmas sewing, and for catch-up on class work.